mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "Try to remember," she demanded.

-"Why can't I remember?!" he cried.
+"I can't remember!" he cried.
 "I can't...my..."

 His pupils began to constrict and we watched as his mind began to slip backward in time.

 "Wait... who are you?...
 I have nothing to give you.
-Stay away!"
+Go away!"

 He turned and shuffled away from us with his hand still holding the back of his head.
-With a fit, he coughed loudly as if he had been holding it in.
+With a fit, he coughed loudly as if he had been struggling to hold it in.
 Black mucus appeared on his hand.

 "Leave me be," he said to us.

 We stood there for a while, letting go of him and his fate.
 Then Pomri interjected, "Let's go," and took off toward Ulu.
 I lingered, though I knew it was impossible to help.
 I couldn't will myself to let him go.
-An arm rested on my shoulder and broke me from my trance.
+A hand rested on my shoulder and broke me from my trance.

 "Hey.
 We need to get moving."

-My legs began to move, but still I was there in front of him, helplessly grasping at a thousand failures to help.
+My legs began to move, but I was still in my mind, helplessly grasping at a thousand failures to help.
 Before the dust swallowed him, I looked back at his ashen face, and internalized the broken person that I saw there.
 And I promised myself never to forget.

 ---